TwilightZebby/MooBot/README.md

 ↖ *Want to jump to a specific heading?
 Use the navigation menu!
 (Which doesn't exist on GitHub's Mobile App sadly)*

+# NOTICE
+**This Bot has been renamed, and as such moved to a new Repo.
+You can now find this Bot [as "HeccBot"](https://github.com/TwilightZebby/HeccBot).**

+---

 # MooBot

 A small general-purpose Discord Bot made by TwilightZebby; originally for Dr1fterX's [Discord Server](https://discord.gg/URH5E34FZf), but can be used in other Servers on a case-by-case basis.